npinto97/npinto97/README.md

 ## 🚀 About Me

-- 📚 Currently studying for my MSc in Computer Science - Artificial Intelligence
+- 🎓 Graduated with full marks and an honorable Career Mention in Computer Science – Artificial Intelligence (MSc)
-- 🎓 Graduated with honors in Computer Science (BSc)
+- 🎓 Previously earned a Bachelor’s degree in Computer Science with honors
-- 🧪 Involved in research projects on web accessibility and usability testing with AI
+- 🧪 Experienced in research projects on web accessibility and usability testing with AI
 - 💬 Always eager to collaborate on innovative AI-based solutions
 - 📍 Based in Bari - Italy <!--, available for collaboration-->